Environmental law and practice in Australia: overview

 Action to publicise the contravention.

 While an offence may carry with it many enforcement options, the circumstances of the offending behaviour will dictate the appropriate enforcement response.
 The seriousness of the offence, any action of voluntary mitigation and an outcome that best achieves the objectives of the relevant act are all relevant considerations.
-It must also be remembered that prosecution is not seen as a tool of last resort, and instead is employed as the appropriate response to a particular circumstance.
+Prosecution is not seen as a tool of last resort, and instead is employed as the appropriate response to a particular circumstance.

 Private persons can also bring civil proceedings to recover damages where they have suffered loss or damage.

 NGOs play an important role in environmental law in Australia.
 They have brought a number of public interest environmental litigation cases.
 In many jurisdictions in Australia there is open standing for NGOs to bring civil proceedings to enforce particular statutory obligations or to challenge the decision making process in respect of the approvals for a particular project.